 The population in Sivagangai was 2,727,000 as of 2017-end.
 (The population of the whole country is about 20 million).
 Most residents are ethnic Tamils.
 Recently there has been an increase in the number of refugees from war-torn Sri Lanka.

 The towns are managed by municipalities.
 The villages and small towns are administered by elected local bodies called panchayats.

 The diocesan area is well connected in terms of roads and railways.
 The nearest airport is in Madurai.

 The diocesan territory covers 8,353 square kilometers and includes the civil districts of Sivagangai and Ramanathapuram.
 Sivagangai, Karaikudi and Rameswaram are considered major towns.
 This area falls under the rain shadow region of Tamil Nadu and receives less rainfall than other areas.

-The per capita income in the diocese territory was 15,699 rupees (US$342 as of September 2006).
+The per capita income in the diocese territory was Rs 15,699 ($342) as of September 2006.
 Farming and fishing are the major occupations here.
 Horticulture is also given much importance.
 Tourism is a vital money earner for the area.
-Rameswaram is an important Hindu pilgrimage center here and it attracts a large number of pilgrims from all over India and the rest of the world.
+Rameswaram is an important Hindu pilgrimage center and attracts a large number of pilgrims from all over India and the rest of the world.

 Government and private operators provide extensive telecommunication facilities in the diocesan area.
 The diocese is well connected by local cable TV networks.